Herb's Mac Networking and Communications Parts

 NuBus is Apple's method of adding cards to Mac II, Quadra, Centris and other systems.
 Check YOUR system's documentation to see if it supports NuBus cards.
 For some Apple name and feature info on these cards, look at this info file on network cards.
 For docs and disks, a Techworks manual and disk is available, and an Asante manual and disk is available follow the links for details.
 To my general knowledge, these cards are 10bT or 2bT.
 The stock of NuBus cards I have are too old to support 100bT.

-NuBus network cards with RJ-45 connector (10bT Ethernet twisted pair); short length that fit all Nubus Macs.
-All with RJ-45, some have DB-15 connector, some have BNC connectors.
-Cards include Apple 820-0511-A, Farallon EtherMac NSC, TEchworks 10612-0001 and -0002, and others. $49 each and up.
+NuBus network cards with RJ-45 connector (common-use Ethernet twisted pair); short length cards that fit all Nubus Macs.
+In addition, some also have DB-15 and or BNC connectors.
+Cards include Apple 820-0511-A, Farallon EtherMac NSC, TEchworks 10612-0001 and -0002, and others. $49 each and up depending, ask for what's available.

 Nubus network cards that are longer, fit some but not all Macs.
 Ask for price, brand, connector details.